ozonometer/homeServer/README.md

 );

+to run the server application daemonized (in the background) install pm2

+sudo npm install -g pm2

+pm2 start app.js

+command to generate a command that will launch PM2 on boot

+pm2 startup systems

-to run server application daemonized (in background) install pm2 sudo npm install -g pm2 start pm2 app.js pm2 start app.js command to generate command that will lunch PM2 on boot pm2 startup systemd generated command, copy and run it sudo env PATH=$PATH:/usr/local/bin /usr/local/lib/node_modules/pm2/bin/pm2 startup systemd -u admin --hp /home/admin command to to save the current state of PM2 (with app.js running) in a dump file pm2 save check anytime the status of your application with pm2 list, pm2 status or pm2 show.
+generated command, copy and run it

+sudo env PATH=$PATH:/usr/local/bin /usr/local/lib/node_modules/pm2/bin/pm2 startup systemd -u admin --hp /home/admin

+command to save the current state of PM2 (with app.js running) in a dump file

+pm2 save

+check anytime the status of your application with

+pm2 list, pm2 status or pm2 show.